Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 ##### !explanation

-Since we will visit each node once, and loop through each of the edges in each node the Big-O of this algorithm is O(N + E) where `N` is the number of nodes in the graph and `E` is the number of edges since each node and each edge will be explored.
+Since we will visit each node in a connected graph once, and loop through each of the edges of each visited node the Big-O of this algorithm is O(N + E) where `N` is the number of nodes in the graph and `E` is the number of edges since each node and each edge will be explored.

 O(N + E) is different from O(NE) because O(NE) implies that we visit each node `E` times.
 On the contrary, we visit each node at most one time, which is a set of operations resulting in a Big-O of O(N).
 We examine the edges adjacent to a node only when we visit the node, so each edge is examined at most two times, once for each of the nodes to which it is connected.
 This gives us a Big-O of O(2E) = O(E).
 Put together O(N) + O(E) and we get O(N + E).